Gradient-Direction-Aware Density Control for 3D Gaussian Splatting: Experiments

 \subsection{Comparison}

 \textbf{Quantitative Results.} We report the quantitative results of the experiment in the Table~\ref{tab:results}, which indicate that our method produces comparable results in most cases.
 It is worth noting that our method has less memory at performance close to or better than SOTA.
 Compared to Pixel-GS, GDAGS achieves comparable or superior rendering performance with only 20\%-50\% of the memory consumption.
 This, combined with its comparison against 3DGS, demonstrates that GDAGS effectively addresses over-densification through nonlinear dynamic weights that suppress redundant Gaussians during densification.
 By adaptively controlling density, GDAGS enables scene Gaussians to converge toward compact spatial representations.

-In comparisons under identical memory constraints like AbsGS-0008, GDAGS exhibits full superiority in performance.
-Even when competing against AbsGS-004 under larger memory budgets, GDAGS maintains comparable results.
-GDAGS employs direction-aware adaptive dynamic weighting for individual Gaussians, promoting effective densification while optimizing spatial representations.
+Compared to AbsGS, which enforces non-negative gradient components to resolve directional conflicts, this approach introduces a new issue: it amplifies the influence of outlier gradients arising from noisy or suboptimal regions.
+As a result, it triggers excessive and often unnecessary splitting, leading to over-densification, higher memory consumption, and noisier renderings—without a proportional improvement in visual quality.
+In contrast, Pixel-GS employs a pixel-coverage weighting mechanism that enhances spatial adaptation.
+However, it fails to account for directional information in gradients.
+This omission means it still encourages densification in areas with large yet directionally consistent gradients, resulting in redundant Gaussians and elevated memory costs.
+Our method addresses these limitations by leveraging directional coherence to actively suppress such redundant densification.

-\textbf{Qualitative Results.} We present novel view synthesis results of GDAGS and baseline methods in Figure~\ref{Qualitative}, demonstrating that our approach achieves high-quality visual fidelity across all scenes while effectively mitigating localized blur and detail loss, such as vegetation under benches, uneven concrete pavements, and textural details on train surfaces.
+\textbf{Qualitative Results.} We present NVS results of GDAGS and baseline methods in Figure~\ref{Qualitative}, demonstrating that our approach achieves high-quality visual fidelity across all scenes while effectively mitigating localized blur and detail loss.
 Comprehensive quantitative and qualitative results are presented in the Appendix~\ref{detailed results}.